 more effective leader in addressing important issues that affect oneself and others.

-to develop at least one skill in each of the four areas during this program.
+faculty expects you to develop at least one skill in each of the four areas

 you on your leadership journey.
 S/he will help you identify your leadership goals, connect you with campus resources, and encourage you to stretch yourself